Hypergraph Isomorphism for Groups with Restricted Composition Factors: Introduction

-Unfortunately, while this settles the original problem, it creates several additional issues that need to be addressed.
-Indeed, this modification may destroy the normalization property (i.e., the existence of an almost $d$-ary sequence of partitions).
-As a result, the recursive algorithm constantly needs to renormalize the input instances which requires a precise analysis of the increase in size occurring from the renormalization.
-In order to be able to still analyze the progress made by the recursion, we introduce the notion of a \emph{virtual size} of an instance.
-Intuitively speaking, the virtual size takes into account the cost of all potential renormalization steps which means that, when the algorithm renormalizes an instance, while its actual size might grow significantly, the virtual size does not increase.
+Unfortunately, while this modification of instances settles the original problem, it creates several new issues that need to be addressed.
+Most importantly, after this modification, the permutation group of the updated instance may not be $d$-normalized anymore.
+Since the Unaffected Stabilizers Theorem only holds for $d$-normalized groups, we need to invoke a normalization procedure again.
+Unfortunately, the normalization procedure by Grohe et al.\ \cite{GroheNS18} is too expensive (i.e., the newly created instances are too large) to be employed during each step of the recursive main algorithm.
+Luckily, the simplification step does not completely destroy $d$-normalization, meaning that the updated permutation group created by the simplification step is still ``close'' to being $d$-normalized (assuming the input group is $d$-normalized).
+This allows us to design a specialized renormalization procedure which again creates an equivalent $d$-normalized instance that is only slightly larger.
+In order to be able to still analyze the progress made by the recursion, we also need to introduce the notion of a \emph{virtual size} of an instance.
+Intuitively speaking, the virtual size takes into account the cost of all potential renormalization steps which means that, when the algorithm runs the renormalization procedure and creates a new instance, while its actual size might be larger than size of the original instance, the virtual size does not increase.

 The renormalization of instances also creates another problem.
 In the \emph{aggregation of local certificates}, the outputs of the Local Certificates Routine are compared with each other requiring the output to be isomorphism-invariant.
-However, the renormalization procedure is not isomorphism-invariant.
-Our solution to this problem is to run the Local Certificates Routine in parallel on all pairs of test sets compared later on.
-This way, we can ensure that all instances are normalized in the same way.
+However, the renormalization procedure does not preserve isomorphisms between different instances when applied independently to those instances.
+The solution to this problem is to run the Local Certificates Routine in parallel on all pairs of test sets compared later on.
+This way, we can ensure that all instances are modified in the same way.

-With the Hypergraph Isomorphism Problem for $\mgamma_d$-groups being used as a subroutine in a number of algorithms, it is natural to ask for the implications of this result.
-One of the first examples in this direction is Miller's algorithm for testing isomorphism of graphs of bounded genus \cite{Miller83a}.
-However, Miller's algorithm reduces the isomorphism problem for graphs of genus $g$ to the Hypergraph Isomorphism Problem where the input group is a \emph{$\Gamma_d$-tower} rather than a $\mgamma_d$-group where $d = \CO(g)$.
-The class of $\Gamma_d$-towers extends the class $\mgamma_d$ by, intuitively speaking, allowing to combine groups that are ``almost'' $\mgamma_d$-groups along a specified partition of the domain.